mworrell/mod_chatpage/README.md

 In the admin the chat window will be on the right and opens automatically if a message is received.

 On an edit page there are two possible chats, the chat for the page and the chat for all admin users.
-When editing a page the page chat will be shown, but it will switch to the shared admin-users chat.
+When editing a page the page chat will be shown.
+It will switch to the shared admin-users chat if a message for that chat is received.

 This can also be done by selecting it from the select element.